Abhi19230/Amazon-clone/README.md

 # Amazon-clone
 This is my First Project.
-I Have used HTML and CSS
+I Have used HTML and CSS.